Can AI Predict Roulette Numbers?

 Loss 6Lose €320€640

-After six losses, you are down €630 and need to put €640 on the next spin to continue the system.
-Table limits and bankroll limits are not theoretical objections — they arrive quickly, and they arrive together.
+After six losses you are down €630 and need to put €640 on the next spin to continue the system.
+Table limits and bankroll limits are not theoretical objections, they arrive quickly and they arrive together.
 AI plus Martingale is still Martingale.
 It just has better marketing.
+The full range of betting strategies behaves the same way: each one reshapes volatility, none removes the edge.

-If you could derive the future result from the published commitments before betting, the system would not be provably fair — it would be broken.
+If you could derive the future result from the published commitments before betting, the system would not be provably fair, it would be broken.
 So the right question to ask a crypto roulette product is not whether AI can predict it, but whether you can verify the result, read the rules, and confirm the real RTP.
-Crypto roulette can be excellent: fast payments, privacy-focused UX, transparent verification.
+Crypto roulette can be excellent: fast payments, privacy-focused design, transparent verification.
 It can also attract aggressive marketing and a steady supply of prediction-tool nonsense, so the underlying math still needs checking.
-If the layout is European, European roulette probability applies.
+If the layout is European, European probability applies.
 If the payout table is modified, look up the RTP.
 If the rules are hidden, leave.
-Mystery is fine in crime novels and badly placed in payout tables.

 AI is not useless for roulette.
 It is just useless as a magic number oracle.
 The genuinely valuable applications tend to be the unglamorous ones.